-The Living Planet Index data tells us how species are faring, by measuring trends in 16,705 monitored populations of 4,005 vertebrate species.
-It is not a census of all wildlife, but reports the average percentage change in size of over 16,000 wildlife populations monitored throughout the world.
+The Living Planet Index (LPI) data tells us how species are faring, by measuring trends in 20,811 monitored populations of 4,392 vertebrate species.
+It is not a census of all wildlife, but reports the average percentage change in size of these populations monitored throughout the world.

-- From 1970 to 2014, there was a 60 per cent overall decline in vertebrate population sizes.
+- From 1970 to 2016, there was an average 68 per cent decline in the Living Planet Index.

-- In other words, the population abundance of monitored mammals, birds, reptiles, amphibians and fish have, on average, dropped by more than half in little more than 40 years.
+- In other words, the population abundance of monitored mammals, birds, reptiles, amphibians and fish have, on average, dropped by more than two-thirds in just over 45 years.

-- Species declines are particularly pronounced in the tropics and freshwater systems.
+- Species declines are particularly pronounced in tropical regions and freshwater systems.

 - The main threats to species populations are habitat loss and degradation, and overexploitation.